Online only; no printed version available.

 First released in 2004, the Guide is a joint publication of CITC and the Tuberculosis Control Branch of the California Department of Public Health.
-The Guide’s information and user-friendly tools can be used by any provider who participates in the management of patients with drug-resistant TB.
+The Guide’s information and user-friendly tools can be used by any provider who participates in the management of individuals with drug-resistant TB.
 Ten chapters cover major topics pertaining to epidemiology, diagnosis, laboratory issues, treatment, medications, pediatrics, co-morbidities and special situations, monitoring and case management, adverse reactions, and treatment of contacts.

 What's new in the third edition/2022 updates of the Guide?

 - New recommendations for use of shorter (6-month) regimens, bedaquiline, pretomanid, and linezolid (BPaL) and BPaL plus moxifloxacin (BPaLM) for treatment of drug-resistant TB, including discussions on 2022 recommendations from CDC and WHO